 Powder Bed Fusion

 The material is melted inside a heating nozzle that deposits the hot matter, layer by layer, which bind together as they cool down.
-This method makes it possible to produce very robust parts.
+This well-known process is the one used by small “desktop” printers, but also by industrial 3D printers with heated chambers.
+Thus, this method makes it possible to produce a wide variety of standard to high-performance parts.
 Particularly well suited for industrial production, this process also offers a quality of product sought after in various industries.

 Directed Energy Deposition